 Skip to main content

 Roark ships with a comprehensive set of system metrics that are automatically available in every project.
 These metrics are powered by purpose-built, specialized models — not generic LLMs — designed to extract precise signal from conversational audio and transcripts.
 System metrics require no configuration.
-Add them to an analysis package, attach a metric policy, and start collecting data immediately.
+Add them to an analysis package, attach a metric collector, and start collecting data immediately.

 All system metrics listed below are powered by specialized models purpose-built for voice AI analysis.
 This means they are faster, more consistent, and more cost-effective than general-purpose LLM evaluation.